A creamy Chicken and Corn Chowder with smoky bacon and fortified with pureed vegetables.

 A bit of sweet corn, smoky bacon, and tender chicken in creamy homemade broth with accents of fresh thyme is both soothing and tasty.
 Finish with a splash of cream and chopped purple kale and serve with Sprouted Wheat French Bread to soak up every last nourishing bit in your bowl.

 Helen’s Chicken Soup

-- 1 whole chicken — cut into 8 pieces
+- 4 pound whole chicken (, cut into 8 pieces)

 - 2 tablespoons olive oil